Wavelet-Packets for Deepfake Image Analysis and Detection: Abstract

 \section{Abstract}

 As neural networks become able to generate realistic artificial images, they have the potential to improve movies, music, video games and make the internet an even more creative and inspiring place.
 Yet, the latest technology potentially enables new digital ways to lie.
 In response, the need for a diverse and reliable method toolbox arises to identify artificial images and other content.
 Previous work primarily relies on pixel-space \aclp{cnn} or the Fourier transform.
-To the best of our knowledge, synthesized fake image analysis and detection methods based on a multi-scale wavelet representation, localized in both space and frequency, have been absent thus far.
-The wavelet transform conserves spatial information to a degree, which allows us to present a new analysis.
-Comparing the wavelet coefficients of real and fake images allows interpretation.
-Significant differences are identified.
+Synthesized fake image analysis and detection methods based on a multi-scale wavelet representation, localized in both space and frequency, have been absent thus far.
+The wavelet transform conserves spatial information to a degree, allowing us to present a new analysis.
+Comparing the wavelet coefficients of real and fake images significant differences are identified, where this representation also allows further interpretations.
 Additionally, this paper proposes to learn a model for the detection of synthetic images based on the wavelet-packet representation of natural and \ac{gan}-generated images.
-Our lightweight forensic classifiers exhibit competitive or improved performance at comparatively small network sizes, as we demonstrate on the \ac{ffhq}, \ac{celeba} and \ac{lsun} source identification problems.
+Our forensic classifiers exhibit competitive or improved performance at small network sizes, as we demonstrate on the \ac{ffhq}, \ac{celeba} and \ac{lsun} source identification problems.
 Furthermore, we study the binary \ac{ffpp} fake-detection problem.